JeffML/the_blog/content/posts/2019-09-25-on-the-bleeding-edge.md

 Performance wasn't great: the bulk insert of a 1000 small documents executed in matters of seconds, which is slow.
 However I didn't use pagination in my resolvers, so that may make a significant difference.
 It is also possible that the GraphQL features are in a slower debuggable configuration.

 To write custom resolvers, it is necessary to master FQL.
-I'll be honest and state that is not a query language that I've taken a liking to, but experience is limited.
-Your mileage may vary.
-It just initially strikes me as verbose and "nesty".
-For simple CRUD operations, it is fine.
+I'll be honest and state that is not a query language that I've taken a liking to, but my experience is limited and your mileage may vary.
+It initially strikes me as verbose and "nesty", though for simple CRUD operations it is fine.

 I chose to try Fauna not for what it can do, but for convenience.
 I may now go check out DynamoDB and see if it more to my liking.